ryantd42/NY-Legislative-Git/2023/S1851B-2023/bill.md

   January 17, 2023
   ___________

  Introduced  by  Sens.
-HINCHEY,  LIU,  MURRAY  -- read twice and ordered printed, and when printed to be committed to the Committee  on  Energy and  Telecommunications  --  reported  favorably  from said committee, ordered to first and second report, ordered to a third reading, passed by Senate and delivered to the Assembly, recalled, vote  reconsidered, restored  to  third  reading, amended and ordered reprinted, retaining its place in the order of third reading
+HINCHEY,  LIU,  MURRAY, ROLISON -- read twice and ordered printed, and when printed to be committed to the Committee  on Energy  and Telecommunications -- reported favorably from said commit- tee, ordered to first and second report, ordered to a  third  reading, passed  by Senate and delivered to the Assembly, recalled, vote recon- sidered, restored to third reading,  amended  and  ordered  reprinted, retaining  its  place  in the order of third reading -- recommitted to the Committee on Energy  and  Telecommunications  in  accordance  with Senate  Rule  6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public service law, in relation  to  permitting  the rendering  of  an estimated bill from a utility corporation or munici-